apache/curator-site/community/submitting-pull-requests.md

 ## Style and Development Guide

-* Use spaces not tabs.
+* Use spaces, not tabs.
 * Match the style of the Curator files.
-Any patches will be re-formatted to match Curator style.
+Any patches will be re-formatted to match Curator's style.
 * There must be a GitHub Issue created for your change.
 * Create a git branch with the same name as the Issue.
 * All submissions must have TestNG tests.